apache/superset/CONTRIBUTING.md

     virtualenv superset-dev
     source superset-dev/bin/activate

-Finally, install the required Python dependencies by running this command from the root of the Superset code that you checked out above:
+Finally, to make changes to the rst files and build the docs using Sphinx, you'll need to install a handful of dependencies from the repo you cloned:

     cd superset
-    pip install -r dev-reqs.txt
+    pip install -r dev-reqs-for-docs.txt

 To get the feel for how to edit and build the docs, let's edit a file, build the docs and see our changes in action.
 First, you'll want to